- BBNJ Agreement

 2.73The Committee understands the significance of the Agreement and the contribution it will make towards conserving the marine environment in areas beyond national jurisdiction.
 The Agreement achieves this through a variety of collaborative tools and by creating a framework to enhance coordination and cohesion between parties to the Agreement.
 Ratification of the Agreement will ensure that Australia is playing an active role in marine conservation and will support Australian industries and research bodies that are reliant upon this environment.

 2.74As a member of the HAC, Australia has been a long-term advocate for the Agreement and its alignment with Australia’s nature-positive agenda.
-Australia has advocated for other nations to ratify so that the 60 ratifications needed for the Agreement to come into effect can be reached before the 20 September 2025 deadline.
+Australia has advocated for other nations to ratify to reach the 60 ratifications needed for the Agreement to come into force.
 Being one of these 60 ratifiers will reinforce Australia’s reputation as a leader in the Indo-Pacific and will garner influence over conservation measures negotiated at Conference of Parties meetings.

 2.75The Committee heard about the importance of early ratification, dispute resolution relating to traditional knowledge, the regulatory and economic implications of the Agreement, including its interactions with the existing Antarctic Treaty System, and the benefits of targeted conservation efforts using mechanisms provided by the Agreement.